-A bacterial infection called Group A Streptococcus causes strep.
+An infection called Group A Streptococcus causes strep.
 A virus is usually to blame for a simple sore throat.
 Antibiotics can ease strep symptoms, get rid of it faster, and lower the risk of complications.
-Without antibiotics, the infection can affect your heart or other organs.
+Without treatment, the infection can affect your heart or other organs.
 It's rare, but it can lead to serious illness.

 Colds and Antibiotics: Just Say No

 You can't get rid of a cold-caused sore throat with antibiotics.
-That's because colds are caused by viruses, and these drugs only work against bacteria.
+These drugs only work against bacteria. and colds result from a virus.
 Besides, taking them when you don’t need them can make them stop working for your body.
-This problem is called microbial resistance.
 Also, bacteria that are exposed to antibiotics over and over can turn into "superbugs" that don’t respond to standard medications at all.

 Rapid Strep Test

-Your doctor can use a rapid strep test to decide what’s causing your sore throat.
-The results are ready in five to 10 minutes, but the test doesn't pick up all cases of strep.
-If it’s negative, he may take a swab of your throat called a culture and send it to the lab.
+This can help your doctor decide what’s causing your sore throat.
+The results are ready in 5 to 10 minutes.
+But the test doesn't pick up all cases of strep.
+If the result says you don't have it, the doc may decide to double-check with another quick test.
+He'll take a swab of your throat called a culture and send it to the lab.
 This takes a couple days to complete.

 Antibiotics for Strep

-If you do have strep, your doctor may give you a shot or prescribe 5 to 10 days of antibiotics.
-You'll probably feel better in a day or two, but you need to take the entire course of medication anyway -- otherwise some of the bacteria may survive.
-Remember, strep can still be contagious until you’ve been taking meds for 24 to 48 hours.
+If you do have this throat infection, your doctor may give you a shot or prescribe 5 to 10 days of antibiotic pills.
+You'll probably feel better in a day or two, but it's vital to take the entire course of medication anyway -- otherwise some of the bacteria may survive.
+Remember, strep can still be contagious until you’ve been taking the meds for 24 to 48 hours.
 Wash your hands often, don't share utensils, and throw away your toothbrush after you’ve had strep.

 Home Care for Sore Throats

-No matter what’s causing your pain, there are steps you can take at home to relieve the ache.
+No matter what’s causing your pain, you can take steps at home to relieve the ache.
 One trick is a saltwater gargle.
-Mix a teaspoon of salt into a glass of water to make this easy remedy, which can help keep your throat moist and soothe that raw, scratchy feeling.
+Mix a teaspoon of salt into a glass of water to make this easy remedy.
+It can help keep your throat moist and soothe that raw, scratchy feeling.
 Spit out the saltwater when you’re finished.

 Try a Humidifier or Vaporizer

 Breathing in steam from one of these gadgets can keep your throat moist and cut down on pain.
 You can get the same result by leaning over a sink with hot running water.
-Drape a towel over your head to trap the steam and breathe deeply.
-Try this for five to 10 minutes several times a day.
+Drape a towel over your head to trap the steam, and breathe deeply.
+Try this for 5 to 10 minutes several times a day.